Snorkel the New Beach Whyalla on Eyre Peninsula - 19th January

 Can I bring my own wetsuit and snorkel gear?

-Yes, we encourage you to bring your own gear.
-Make sure it is full length and will keep you warm.
+Yes, we encourage you to bring your own gear, but please ensure if you bring your own wetsuit it is full length and appropriate thickness.

 I have never snorkelled before and can’t swim well can I join a tour?

-No, but you could sign up for an EMS Snorkel 101 class - an introduction to snorkelling where you are taught in a controlled pool environment.
-Book via our website.
+We advise you to sign up for an EMS Snorkel 101 class - an introduction to snorkelling where the basics of snorkelling are taught in a controlled pool environment.
+See our website for bookings.
+EMS can also provide boogie boards to hold onto in the water for those with less confidence.

 COVID-19: Advice for snorkel tour participants